Conservation psychology: Identity

 In general, people like to fit in and identify with their peer social groups.
 Studies have shown people identify more intimately with close friends and family, which is why conservation campaigns try to directly address the most people.
 The "think of the children" argument for conservation follows this logic by offering a group everyone can relate to and feel close to.
 Studies have also shown that this need to fit in among peer social groups can be reinforced positively or negatively: giving positive feedback on energy bills for conserving in their homes encourages people to continue lower energy use.
 Examples of negative reinforcement include the use of negative press against companies infamous for heavy pollution.

 Another interesting line of research looks at how people identify positively or negatively with certain issues.
 One relevant idea is the notion of "consistency attitudes".
 Studies have shown that people tend to take a good association they have, and then use this to make positive or negative links with other, related things.
 For example, if someone thinks it is a good idea to protect old Pacific forests, this will positively form a link to also want to protect smaller forests and even grasslands.
 This same line of thinking can cause someone who supports the protection of old Pacific forests to start thinking negatively about the creation of more logging roads.
 Other studies on consistency attitudes have shown that, with one particular issue, people like to align their preferences with each other.
 This has been shown repeatedly while looking at political ideologies and racial attitudes, and studies have shown that this can also include environmental issues.
 Finally, other studies have shown that how people identify an ecosystem geographically can affect their concern for it.
 For instance, when people think of saving the rainforests, they often think of this as a global problem and support it more readily.
-However, lesser known but still significant local ecosystems remain ignored and unprotected.
+However, lesser known, but still significant, are the local ecosystems that remain ignored and unprotected.